drwhut/tabletop-club/docs/custom_assets/asset_packs/file_types.rst

 Supported formats
 ^^^^^^^^^^^^^^^^^

-By default, OpenTabletop supports all of the image formats that Godot supports, the list of which can be found `here
+By default, Tabletop Club supports all of the image formats that Godot supports, the list of which can be found `here
 <https://docs.godotengine.org/en/stable/getting_started/workflow/assets/importing_images.html>`_.